mmarcinmichal/systematic-review-doc-classification/resources/r-code/questions-analysis/QuestionsAnalysis.md

 <div class="figure" style="text-align: center">

 <img src="QuestionsAnalysis_files/figure-gfm/extrAnaAcc9-1.png" alt="Distribution of the highest values of the Accuracy indicator in individual years."  />
 <p class="caption">

-Figure 2.20: Distribution of the highest values of the Accuracy indicator in individual years.
+<span id="fig:extrAnaAcc9"></span>Figure 2.20: Distribution of the
+highest values of the Accuracy indicator in individual years.
 </p>

 </div>